 One additional Forgery-related charge worth discussing is Forgery of Symbols under CGS 53a-142.
 This charge goes hand-in-hand with Credit Card fraud arrests in Stamford and Greenwich.
 You are guilty of 53a-142 Forgery of Symbols in Connecticut when, with intent to defraud, deceive or injure another, you alter or possess a forged written instrument which is used as “symbols” of money for the purchase of property or services.
 In plain speak, this law applies to forged or illegally manufactured credit or debit cards.
 An arrest for 53a-142 Forgery of Symbols is a Class A misdemeanor, which is punishable by up to 1 year in jail, a $2000 fine, and probation.
-With the popularity and credit card theft and identity theft scams running rampant around the country, we are seeing an increase in 53a-142 Forgery of Symbols arrests in Stamford, Wilton, Darien, Greenwich and New Canaan.
+With the popularity and credit card theft and identity theft scams running rampant around the country, we are seeing an increase in 53a-142 Forgery of Symbols arrests.

 Are Greenwich, Darien, Stamford and New Canaan Fake ID Forgery Arrests Really a Felony?